chesslab/chess-server/README.md

 See the [contributing guidelines](https://github.com/chesslablab/chess-server/blob/master/CONTRIBUTING.md).

 Happy learning and coding!
-Thank you, and keep up the hard work.!
+Thank you, and keep up the hard work!